 Lab grown diamonds have been around for some time now, but only recently have they become widely known.
-We’ve been working in the lab grown space since 2005, long before it became popular.
-In that time, we’ve been able to perfect our processes and build relationships with the best vendors around.
-Now, we are able to offer the highest quality lab grown diamond jewelry at the lowest possible price point.
+We’ve been working in the man made diamond industry since 2005, long before it became popular.
+In that time, we’ve been able to perfect our processes and build relationships with the best vendors and jewelers around.
+Now, we are able to offer the highest quality lab grown diamond jewelry at lower prices than our competitors.

-Lab grown diamonds are identical to earth mined diamonds in every way, except they are grown in a lab instead of pulled from the earth.
+So, let's get down to the brass tacks: What exactly are diamonds?
+Lab grown diamonds are identical to their natural counterparts in every way, except they are grown in a lab from a diamond seed instead of pulled from the earth.
+Diamonds are made up almost entirely of pure carbon.
+That's why both lab diamonds and mined diamonds have the exact same physical properties.
 They replicate the exact natural process that forms earth grown diamonds, but cost up to 40% less.
 Let’s compare the process of growing diamonds in a lab vs. how diamonds form in the earth.

 Mined diamonds form deep in the earth’s crust over billions of years.
 The consequence of mining diamonds is significant.
-Mined diamonds destroy local habitats and wildlife and compromise the wellbeing of laborers.
+Mined diamonds—also known as blood diamonds—destroy local habitats and wildlife and compromise the wellbeing of laborers.